-Feedback from specific groups, including people with dementia wasn't conclusive and whether some people appreciate adaptations to their needs, other preferred
+Feedback from specific groups, including people with dementia wasn't conclusive and whilst some people appreciate adaptations to their needs, others preferred an equal treatment.

 7 Compliance with data protection legislation and other regulatory guidance

 7.1 Legal basis for the processing.